 On June 12, 2020, Rayshard Brooks struggled when two white police officers tried to arrest him.
 He had reason to be fearful of white police, as I do.
-He’d likely seen the video of the execution style murder of a black man, George Floyd, by a white policeman just two and a half weeks before.
-If you’re a black man in America, you fear ending up nearly beaten to death as Rodney King was in California in 1991; or you fear ending up dead in interactions with police as Eric Garner did in a chokehold in New York in 2014; as 18-year-old Michael Brown was shot dead in Missouri in 2014; as 12-year-old Tamir Rice was shot dead in Ohio in 2014, as a 28-year-old black woman, Atatiana Jefferson, was shot dead through her bedroom window during a simple welfare check in Texas in 2019; and as were many, many more—the list goes on and on.
+He’d likely seen the video of the execution style murder of a Black man, George Floyd, by a white police officer just two and a half weeks before.
+If you’re a Black man in America, you fear ending up nearly beaten to death as Rodney King was in California in 1991; or you fear ending up dead in interactions with police as Eric Garner did because of a police chokehold in New York in 2014; as 18-year-old Michael Brown was shot dead in Missouri in 2014; as 12-year-old Tamir Rice was shot dead in Ohio in 2014; as a 28-year-old Black woman, Atatiana Jefferson, was shot dead through her bedroom window during a simple welfare check in Texas in 2019; and as were many, many more—the list goes on and on.
 You can end up dead—whether you struggle, or whether you don’t.
 Two and a half weeks ago, George Floyd didn’t struggle.
-It might be difficult for white people to understand this fear.
-We don’t see police officers give white men Rodney King-style beatings, or shoot 12-year-old white boys, or shoot white women through their bedroom windows as they do black women.
+It might be difficult for white people to understand our fear.
+We don’t see police officers give white men Rodney King-style beatings, or shoot 12-year-old white boys, or shoot white women through their bedroom windows as they do Black women.
 This is white supremacy.
 White supremacy is the root, racism is the tree, injustice is the fruit.

 Today, it’s hard for me to remember names.
 My ability to spell has left me.
 I’ve forgotten an appointment—maybe two.
 Today, I can’t manage another conversation.
 Email and texting are too much.
 Zoom?
 No way.
 Today, I feel as though I’m walking through quicksand.
 I am numb.